The ONE key to living your most fabulous life

 Once upon a time, we decided that pleasure is good and pain is bad.
 It kinda began when we were very tiny and compared the experience of grazing our knees with that of Nana giving us a cupcake - and deciding we would much rather the latter.

 As we grew slightly older, we became more and more at home with our world of sweet and gratifying delights.... discomfort becoming a distant cousin to sleeping in, playtime and yummy treats.
 We didn't know it at the time, but this was the beginning of confusing being comfortable with being happy.
 Normal for kids, debilitating for adults.

-Over the years, our resilience muscle waned further and an Inner Sloth began to settle in its place, thriving on the traps of quick-fix instant gratification and governing our life through shitty habits like sleeping past the alarm, having second helpings of dessert, skipping the gym and calling our exes.
+Over the years, our resilience muscle waned further and an inner Lazy Gnome began to settle in its place, thriving on the traps of quick-fix instant gratification and governing our life through shitty habits like sleeping past the alarm, having second helpings of dessert, skipping the gym and calling our exes.

 Arrghhh!
 Is this really how we want to be running our lives?

 What you give in to is what runs your life.
-And I would much rather a hot, sexy, fit, informed and energised Goddess run my life.
-I reckon she's way more fun than Slobbo on the couch.
-She is a tough chick who knows she's worth the effort...
+And I would much rather a bright, sensuous, fit, informed, wise and energised Goddess run my life.
+I reckon she's way more fun than Lazy on the couch.
+She is a fierce Queen who knows she's worth the effort...

 The question is, do you?

 If you don't, it's only 'cos Lazy has brainwashed you to have its way.
 Don't buy into its charms!

 It's funny how we think that discipline is a way of suddenly being 'controlled', when its our complacence that had its grip on us all along...